 7. Be an expert in the product/service

-It’s not going to work out if the staff is prompt, courteous, but can’t deliver the work in question.
-An example would be a sales assistant who has weak product knowledge, a graphic designer who has poor eye for design, a consultant with limited knowledge of the industry, a customer support officer who doesn’t know the information at the back of his/her palm, a server who can’t give you any recommendations from the restaurant’s menu, and so on.
+It’s not going to work out if the staff is prompt and courteous, but can’t deliver the work in question.
+An example would be a sales assistant who has weak product knowledge, a graphic designer who has a poor eye for design, a consultant with limited knowledge of the industry, or a customer support officer who doesn’t know the information at the back of his/her palm, a server who can’t give you any recommendations from the restaurant’s menu, and so on.

 8. Professionalism is crucial